 To learn more about each honorary designee, please click each of the below photos, which are digitized woodcuts by Barry O'Keefe, and|or join us online for "The Rested and Readied" on Wednesday, September 15 at 7pm as the final installment of The JXN Project Summer Lecture Series with the Library of Virginia and Richmond Public Library — which will serve as a precursor to this year's Afrikana Independent Film Festival.

 Beginning on October 2, 2021, community members are invited to engage in a self-guided tour of the honorary street signs either via personal vehicle, bicycle, or on foot.
-In addition to the below map, "JXN Ward" stamps will be installed on sidewalks to guide tourists along the route, which starts at the Black History Museum and Cultural Center of Virginia located at 122 W Leigh Street and ends at Maggie L. Walker Plaza located at N Adams Street and W Broad Street.
+In addition to the below map, directional "JXN Ward" stamps have been installed on the sidewalks to guide tourists along the route, which starts at the Black History Museum and Cultural Center of Virginia located at 122 W Leigh Street and ends at Maggie L. Walker Plaza located at N Adams Street and W Broad Street.
 While engaging with the tour, please follow the rules of the road to include obeying all traffic signs and signals, using crosswalks, and remaining on sidewalks.

 Commissions and Graphic Designs Courtesy of Barry O'Keefe, Dennis Winston, S. Ross Browne, and Meredith Carrington